 When you are an NBA player, a few things are expected from you apart from balling out on the court.
 It could be summed up as "No controversy, please."
-Many careers end or go downhill when something controversial, as the hero of this story, Josh Howard, knows all too well.
-Howard had a few off-the-court moments in his career that led to it ending abruptly.
+Many careers end or go downhill when something controversial happens, as the hero of this story, Josh Howard, knows all too well.

 But what the buzz was about at that time was Josh Howard talking in an interview during that playoff series and openly admitting to smoking marijuana.
 Those comments caused a significant distraction around the team while battling in a tough playoff series as they went on to be eliminated.
 In the end, it didn't stick as a meaningful story, as everyone forgot about that incident.

 However, just a few months after that, Howard found himself in trouble again.
 This time it got a lot more traction in the media and with fans.
 Back in 2008, a video got leaked on Youtube showing Josh Howard at a charity football game.
 The National Anthem was playing, and Howard was recorded joking around with his friends, saying he doesn't care about that, causing mayhem from fans calling him unpatriotic.